oliwierptak/everon-logger/README.md

 The configuration is done by simple value objects called `configurators`.
 Each plugin configurator has only plugin specific settings.

-To enable plugin with given handler setup its configurator, and add it to `LoggerPluginConfigurator` with `addPluginConfigurator()`.

 For example: setup syslog and file logging.

 ```php